proplot-dev/proplot/docs/tutorial6.rst

 lets you draw line collections that map individual segments of the line to individual colors.
 This can be useful for drawing “parametric” plots, where you want to indicate the time or some other coordinate at each point on the line.
-See `~proplot.axes.BaseAxes.cmapline` for details.
+See `~proplot.axes.Axes.cmapline` for details.

 .. code:: ipython3